 What is the biggest threat to the health of a relationship?
+I’d say insecurity.
+Diminishing insecurity to a level where you can cope on a daily basis is possible.

 Or perhaps it’s something else – such as differing opinions.
 What if your political beliefs are different?
 Or you have very diverse opinions on how you should be raising your children?
 That can drive a wedge between what was once a functioning relationship.